-- Vehicle loss of connection.
+- Vehicle loss of connection

-- Vehicle's location.
+- Vehicle's location

-- Network load.
+- Network load

-For example, the ReportingNetworkStatus API can expose the network status to the MSP Server, and thus the MSP Server can manage the data transfer more efficiently.
+For example, the ReportingNetworkStatus API can expose the network status to the mobility service instance, and thus the mobility service instance can manage the data transfer more efficiently.
 The congestion value in the API indicates whether there is congestion and what the congestion level is.
-The mechanism can be: first, the MSP Server subscribes to the network status report according to periodic mode or based on events; second, the MSP Server receives the congestion indicator from the network status report via the cellular northbound APIs.
-Finally, according to the congestion indicator, the MSP Server can decline or continue data transfer to the vehicle system.
+The mechanism can be: first, the mobility service instance subscribes to the network status report according to periodic mode or based on events; second, the mobility service instance receives the congestion indicator from the network status report via the cellular northbound APIs.
+Finally, according to the congestion indicator, the mobility service instance can decline or continue data transfer to the vehicle system.